TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-11-how-to-detect-complex-duplicated-methods-with-phpstan.md

 }
 ```

 Is this method still duplicated?
-Yes, because **the semantics remained the same**.
+Yes, because **the semantics remain the same**.
 Method and variable names are subjective and can be anything without changing logic.

-Here I borrow example from [Eliminating Visual Debt](https://ocramius.github.io/blog/eliminating-visual-debt/) by Ocramius.
+Here I borrow an example from [Eliminating Visual Debt](https://ocramius.github.io/blog/eliminating-visual-debt/) by Ocramius.
 If you haven't read it, it's so much fun you're missing out.

 Let's replace these irrelevant names with foo/bar: